 Finally, we are investigating a number of genes involved in axonal transport and polarization of cultured neurons.
 This work involves high temporal resolution tacking of vesicular organelles, including autophagosomes, lysosomes, mitochondria, and other subcellular components important for basic neuronal function, homeostasis, and disease.
 One particular interest is the effect of human motor neuron disease-causing mutations on axonal transport.

 Fig. 1: Neuronal migration in live rat brain slices.
 Centrosome moves continuously, followed by very discontinuous nuclear movements.
-LIS1 RNAi (right) inhibits centrosome movement, and arrests movement of nucleus (as it moves out of focal plane).
+Cytoplasmic dynein RNAi (right) partially inhibits centrosome movement, but arrests the nucleus (which moves out of the focal plane).
 Centrosomes labeled with RFP centrin (shown in green); nucleus labeled with histone H1 (shown in red).
-From Tsai, J.-W., et al., 2007
+From Tsai, J.-W., et al., 2007.

 Fig. 2: Behavior of neuronal precursor cell microtubules in live brain slices.
 Plus ends of growing microtubules are labeled with GFP-EB3 (green); centrosomes with RFP centrin (red).
 Movie at left focuses on microtubules in migratory process; movie at right includes microtubules in cell body region.
 From Tsai, J.-W., et al., 2007.